Study.com Cost: What Parents Should Know in 2026

 Study.com recent cost-related reviews on Reddit mostly revolve around the platform’s plans and courses included for each price, discussing if it’s worth it, while the comments on Trustpilot are more about cancellation and refund experiences.

-The user also adds about over 80 general educational courses Study.com has added to College Saver membership.
+The user also adds over 80 general educational courses that Study.com has added to the College Saver membership.

 Note: October 2025 report by Education Data Initiative shows that the cost of an average credit hour in a typical 4-year college is roughly $791, compared to $509 in online alternatives.
 This explains why users find platforms like Study.com worth it.

-The students on Reddit also wonder, “Is Study.com a reliable source?”.
-In a related discussion started in January of 2026, several users claim that the service is reliable since it doesn’t require you to be on camera and that the exams aren’t proctored on any of the offered plans.
+In January of 2026, several Reddit users claimed that the service is reliable since it doesn’t require you to be on camera and that the exams aren’t proctored on any of the offered plans.

-Moving on to Trustpilot, Study.com has a 4.1 rating there, with most negative reviews including complaints about refunds and cancellations.
+Moving on to Trustpilot, Study.com has a 3.9 rating out of 5 (as of August 2026, based on 2,900+ reviews), with positive reviews acknowledging helpful content and negative reviews including complaints about refunds and cancellations.

 Another user seems to have the same issue, claiming they had requested plan cancellation, but received no answer from Study.com.

-In terms of pricing, there is one recent comment from a student who claims Study.com is worth the money for those who want to graduate early.
+In terms of pricing, students on Trustpilot generally agree that Study.com is worth the money for those who want to graduate early.

 Looking for a Study.com Alternative?